 4 Bursaries of £250 each

-Application forms for bursaries must be received by the Operations and Centre Manager via email on Sam@groupanalysis-uk.co.uk by the closing date of the application.
+Application forms for bursaries and Scholarship funds must be received by the Operations and Centre Manager via email on Sam@groupanalysis-uk.co.uk by the closing date of the application.
 Applications will then be reviewed by the IGA’s Bursary Committee that will make recommendations to the Finance Committee and their recommendations taken to the Board of Trustees.
 We will aim to inform applicants of the outcome of their applications on the dates stated above as applications decision date.

-Please note that bursaries cannot be applied to the Early Bird Fees for Foundation Courses.
+Please note that the bursaries cannot be applied to the Early Bird Fees for Foundation Courses.
 The bursary will be applied to full fees only.
-Please note the terms and conditions on the Application Forms and do not hesitate to contact the IGA National Office by email if you require assistance.
+Please note the terms and conditions on the Application Forms and do not hesitate to contact the IGA National Office by email email@example.com if you require assistance.